Milk allergy or lactose intolerance?

 A food intolerance is a reaction in the body that can cause a reaction that causes discomfort.
 For example, lactose intolerance occurs when a person has a deficiency in lactase — the enzyme that breaks down lactose, which is the carbohydrate found in cow's milk.
 So, because this milk sugar isn't digested properly, it can ultimately cause abdominal discomfort, gas, and diarrhea.
 In order to help tolerate foods containing lactose, individuals can take lactase enzyme supplements and reduce their intake of lactose dairy products.
 While the experience of consuming it may be unpleasant, reactions to food intolerance are generally limited to the gastrointestinal systems.

-Since you are experiencing this set of symptoms, it seems possible that you have a milk allergy, though only a health care provider can make that diagnosis.
+Given the symptoms you're experiencing, it seems possible that you may have a milk allergy, though only a health care provider can make that diagnosis.
 Seeking guidance from a medical professional can help guide you towards appropriate diagnosis and treatment.
-Other substances found in milk also can trigger allergic reactions in some people, including antibiotics given to cows, or the proteins of ragweed, linseed, peanut, or wheat that make their way into milk.
+Other substances found in milk can also trigger allergic reactions in some people, including antibiotics given to cows, or the proteins of ragweed, linseed, peanut, or wheat that make their way into milk.
 People with a milk allergy may need to cut milk out of their diet entirely.

-Diagnosing food allergies is complex.
-And having symptoms that seem like a milk allergy doesn’t necessarily rule out the possibility of also having an intolerance to lactose.
+All in all, diagnosing food allergies is complex, and having symptoms that seem like a milk allergy doesn’t necessarily rule out the possibility of also having an intolerance to lactose.
 You have found that cutting milk products out of your diet works well for you, which is a great step.
-It may make sense to see your health care provider or an allergist to learn more about your own specific situation.
+It may make sense to see your health care provider to learn more about your own specific situation.